vivianu2001/network_project/README.md

 ## Introduction

 The project is based on the "Practical Traffic Analysis Attacks on Secure Messaging Applications" article, focusing on answering project questions through the analysis of 7 WhatsApp groups.
-The analysis involves the recording of WhatsApp conversations using Wireshark and the implementation of the EVENT BASED DETECTOR algorithm detailed in the article.
+The analysis involves the recording of WhatsApp conversations using Wireshark and the implementation of the event based detector algorithm detailed in the article.

 ## Methodology